MicrosoftDocs/Viva/Viva/solutions/hybrid-workforce-experience-template.md

 Now that you've created the **OnsiteDays** attributes, you're ready to use the Hybrid workforce experience Power BI report template.
 In addition to **OnsiteDays**, you'll also need to upload the other two required attributes as part of your HR data—**SupervisorIndicator** and **HireDate**.

-The next article guides you through running the required query in Workplace Analytics, then downloading and using the Power BI template.
+The next article guides you through running the required query in Viva Insights, then downloading and using the Power BI template.
 For more details on the data-upload process, you can refer to a [step-by-step guide](https://go.microsoft.com/fwlink/?linkid=2195632).

 > [!div class="nextstepaction"]
 > [Next up: Generate the Hybrid workforce experience Power BI report](../insights/Tutorials/hybrid-workforce-experience.md)